E. coli - Death - Disease - Chronic Illness:

 on farm and cattle grazing land.
 Once cattle were infected by the E. coli in sewage sludge, EPA and WEF concentrated

-dairy people in California who had opposed sludge disposal on farmland.
+on regulating dairy people in California who had opposed sludge disposal on farmland.
 Dairies were the first to be hit

 hard from Washington to Vermont.